RetroDECK/ES-DE/INSTALL-DEV.md

 ## Command line options

+_There are no command line options available on Android as this operating system works completely differently than all other supported platforms._

 You can use **--help** or **-h** to view the list of command line options, as shown here.

 ```